Patellofemoral Pain Syndrome: The Hidden Reason Your Knees Hurt While Running

 Latest Medical Innovations

-The MISHA Knee System stands out as a revolutionary advancement in knee pain treatment.
+The MISHA Knee System is a revolutionary advancement in Knee pain treatment.
 This FDA-cleared device acts as an implantable shock absorber that eases pressure on your joint and boosts function.
 The system helps people with severe pain who haven’t responded well to other treatments, especially younger patients who aren’t ready for full joint replacement.

 Smart implant technology has revolutionized the field.
 The Persona IQ system tracks you: